Is Site5 a good Hosting provider for WordPress?

 There is also a system statues page within the support part of Site5.
 At the time of writing this article, the page wouldn’t load for me, so it was down.
 The irony!
 This page would be great.
 Firstly if it worked and secondly as it would show any system problems Site5 are experiencing.
 Site5 could also display any scheduled maintenance here, so users would know when to experience problems.

-Does Site5 have good security features?
+Does Site5 Hosting have good security features?

-Site5 don’t offer a lot of security features with their plans, in fact the only one they offer is backups of your sites.
+Site5 doesn’t offer a lot of security features with their plans, in fact the only one they offer is backups of your sites.
 This means you will need to find and possibly buy security features such as firewalls, SSL’s and other security.
 Without any features, your sites would be very exposed to malware attacks, DDoS attacks, hackers and spam.

 Site backups is the only security feature that comes with any of Site5’s plans. backups are essential in case the unpredictable happens to any of your sites.
 The unpredictable being data loss, and site loss altogether.
 This can be caused by hackers and attacks that set out to destroy that site.
 By having backups, if this happens, you can always go back to the most recent backup and republish certain data and even your site.